JoseDaniel959/JoseDaniel959/readme.md

 # José Daniel Bustamante Arango 👩‍💻

 Welcome to my github profile.
 I'm Jose Daniel Bustamante Arango and I'm an informatic engineer with interest in data science.
-Here you can explore some projects that i've worked.
+Here you can explore some projects that i've worked on.

 ## Skills 💡